sauce-archives/help/README.md

     bundle update

-Try to run Jekyll using Bundle inside the website directory:
+Try to build the project using Jekyll and Bundle:

     bundle exec jekyll serve build